 Mommie Dearest has the wrong kind of reputation.
 It was conceived as a movie version of Joan Crawford’s adopted daughter Christina’s tell-all book regarding her upbringing and the years of abuse she endured at the hands of her mother.
 Instead, it’s now synonymous with being campy, ‘so bad it’s good’ and as being one of the worst films ever made.
 This article will show that all of these tags are wrong, the result of lazy journalism and hack film criticism and that Mommie Dearest is far more complex and ahead of its time than most film critics, journalists and viewers give it credit for.
 There is more to Faye Dunaway’s central performance than meets the eye.

 But first, a little background as to how the film came to be made.

 Its transition to film was always going to be problematic.
-Joan was beloved by both industry insiders and moviegoers alike and so there would instantly be a lot of opposition at such a hatchet piece making it’sits way onto the screen before it had even been made.
+Joan was beloved by both industry insiders and moviegoers alike and so there would instantly be a lot of opposition to such a hatchet piece making it’s way onto the screen before it had even been made.